open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/index.md

 # Edge Microvisor Toolkit Documentation

 Edge Microvisor Toolkit is a reference Linux operating system that demonstrates the full capabilities of Intel processors for Edge AI workloads through Linux patches from Intel that are yet to be upstreamed.
-The Linux patches optimize performance and other capabilities for Intel silicon---a result that streamlines integration for operating system vendors and other technology partners.
+The Linux patches optimize performance and other capabilities for Intel silicon -- a result that streamlines integration for operating system vendors and other technology partners.

-The toolkit's immutable and mutable versions --- including a standalone node prepared for partner evaluation and a real-time developer node designed with the Preempt RT Linux Kernel for predictable performance --- results in a reference Linux operating system primed to demonstrate how Intel processors can cost-effectively minimize latency, maximize security, and optimize performance for edge AI workloads.
+The toolkit's immutable and mutable versions -- including a standalone node prepared for partner evaluation and a real-time developer node designed with the Preempt RT Linux Kernel for predictable performance -- results in a reference Linux operating system primed to demonstrate how Intel processors can cost-effectively minimize latency, maximize security, and optimize performance for edge AI workloads.

 Here are the published versions of the toolkit: